espoir-luk/PL-Assignment-I/README.md

 ## Recommendations

 Company ABC needs to implement a targeted email campaign for customers who have only made one purchase.
 This campaign should be designed to re-engage them and shorten the time gap between their first and second transactions.

+# “All sources were properly cited.
+Implementations and analysis represent original work.
+No AIgenerated content was copied without attribution or adaptation.”